What is Whistleblowing?

 How do I know if I qualify for a whistleblower award?

-The quickest and easiest way is to take our patented online evaluation.
-We use an AI algorithm to gather information about your claim and determine whether you meet certain legal requirements to qualify.
-The evaluation is quicksimple and can be taken for free:
+The quickest and easiest way is to take our free, anonymous, online evaluation.
+We use an algorithm to gather information about your claim and determine whether you meet certain legal requirements to qualify.
+The evaluation will also help us determine whether you may qualify for FCPA whistleblower protection.
+The evaluation is quick, simple, and can be taken for free:

 Do I need a lawyer?